 - Two credits of ethics courses (view JD Ethic Requirements)

 - Professional Skills Requirement

 - Requirements specific to degree program and department

 For all dual degrees, the Law School and the joint department or school each reduce the number of required credits in recognition of the students' coursework completed in the joint discipline.
-JD/MBA, JD/MD, JD/MEM, JD/MPP, and JD/MTS candidates must complete 72 law credits, rather than the 84 law credits required for JD-only candidates.
+JD/MBA, JD/MD, JD/MEM, JD/MPP, and JD/MTS candidates must complete 72 or 75 law credits, depending on matriculation date, rather than the law credits required for JD-only candidates.
 The Fuqua School of Business, the Medical School, the Nicholas School of the Environment, the Sanford Institute for Public Policy Studies, and the Divinity School reduce their degree requirements in similar fashion.
 (For details regarding the non-law credit requirements for a specific dual degree program, please visit the web site of the particular University department or school involved.)
 Dual degree candidates generally save a full year of study that would otherwise be required if they earned their two degrees consecutively.The MA or MS degree that is pursued jointly with the JD degree in the Law School requires 30 units of paid registration in the Graduate School.
 Depending upon the department involved, from 18 to 30 of those units must be in graded coursework.
 If the required coursework is less than 30 units, students must register for enough ungraded research units to reach the required total of 30.

 Like all other master's students, dual JD/MA or JD/MS students must maintain continuous registration within the Graduate School, and take a master's exam (a written exam, submission/discussion of research papers, or a formal thesis, again depending upon the department involved).